kathsucurry/kathsucurry.github.io/_posts/2025-10-14-reduction_sum_part1.markdown

 # 1. What is sum reduction, and how can we parallelize it?

-Given a list of elements, reduction applies an operation on each of the elements and accumulates them into one single value--hence, the term "reduce".
+Given a list of elements, reduction applies an operation on each of the elements and accumulates them into one single value, hence, the term "reduce".
 In the case of sum reduction, the operation sums all the elements together, outputting the final sum value.
 For instance, with a list of length 8 containing the elements `[1, 2, 3, 4, 5, 6, 7, 8]`, the sum reduction output would be `1 + 2 + 3 + 4 + 5 + 6 + 7 + 8 = 36`.
 Other reduction operations include, but are not limited to, `max`, `min`, and `mean`.

 To implement sum reduction, the most naive way is to add the elements sequentially: